Installation ↑ Back to top

 Introduction ↑ Back to top

-- Virtual — services or digital items that do not require shipping.
+- Virtual — bundles that do not require shipping.

-From a shipping perspective, physical bundles can be classified as assembled and unassembled ones:
+From a shipping point of view, physical bundles are classified as assembled or unassembled:

 Configuration ↑ Back to top

-To configure a bundle for shipping, follow these steps:
+To configure a physical bundle for shipping, follow these steps: